kamu-data/kamu-docs/content/odf/spec.md

 Each event will have an additional column that signifies the kind of observation that was encountered.

-The `Snapshot` strategy also requires special treatment in regards to the [Event Time](#event-time).
+The `Snapshot` strategy also requires special treatment in regard to the [Event Time](#event-time).
 Since snapshot-style data exports represent the state of some system at a certain time - it is important to know what that time was.
-This time is usually captured in some form of metadata (e.g. in the name of the snapshot file, in the URL, or the HTTP caching headers.
+This time is usually captured in some form of metadata (e.g. in the name of the snapshot file, in the URL, or the HTTP caching headers).
 It should be possible to extract and propagate this time into a data column.

 ### Derivative Transformations
 [Previously](#execute-query) we looked at how an [Engine](#engine) executes the transformation query.
 Here we will look at what happens on the [Coordinator](#coordinator) side.

-{{<image filename="/images/odf/engine_transform.svg" alt="Sequence Diagram: Execute Query">}}
+{{<image filename="/images/pages/spec/engine_transform.svg" alt="Sequence Diagram: Execute Query">}}

 Here are the steps that the [Coordinator](#coordinator) performs during the transformation:
-- **Batch step** - Analyze the [Metadata Chains](#metadata-chain) of the [Dataset](#dataset) being transformed and all of the inputs.
+- **Batch step** - Analyze the [Metadata Chains](#metadata-chain) of the [Dataset](#dataset) being transformed and all the inputs.
 The goal here is to decide how far the processing can progress before hitting one of the special conditions, such as a change of schema in one of the inputs or a change of the transformation query.
 - **Run migrations** (when needed) - If a special condition is encountered - call the [Engine's](#engine) [Migrate Query](#migrate-query) operation to make necessary adjustments for the new transformation parameters.
 - **Run query** - Pass the input [Data Slices](#data-slice) into the [Engine's](#engine) [Execute Query](#execute-query) operation
-- **Hash resulting data** - Obtain a stable [Hash](#hash) of the output [Data Slice](#data-slice) (see [Data Hashing](#data-hashing))
+- **Hash resulting data and checkpoint** - Obtain a stable [Hash](#hash) of the output [Data Slice](#data-slice) and [Checkpoint](#checkpoint) (see [Data Hashing](#data-hashing) and [Checkpoint Hashing](#checkpoint-hashing))
 - **Prepare commit** - Creates the next [Metadata Block](#metadata-chain) describing the output data
 - **Commit** - Atomically adds the new [Data Slice](#data-slice) and the [Metadata Block](#metadata-chain) to the [Dataset](#dataset)